0xMurage/sqlQueryuilder/Readme.md

           ->all();

-To select only fifty columns
+To select only fifty records

      Builder::table('test')
             ->get(50);